ilhamdoanggg/AkademyEnigmaCamp/readme.md

 ``methode
     -adalah fungsi yang berada di dalam Class.
 Sebutan ini, biasanya digunakan pada OOP

-``A procedure should "do something" to the arguments or cause some other side effect (e.g. printf) ``A function should (a) answer a question about the arguments, or (b) compute a new value based on the arguments ``A function method should answer a question about the state of the object ``A procedure method should change the state of the object
+- A procedure should "do something" to the arguments or cause some other side effect (e.g. printf)
+- A function should (a) answer a question about the arguments, or (b) compute a new value based on the arguments
+- A function method should answer a question about the state of the object
+- A procedure method should change the state of the object

+##IEEE adalah
+## ISO adalah
+##RFC adalah